 No workshop in December.
 See you in January!

 11/21/2017 – Powerpole Connectors by Dave Bruse, W4DTR

-This coming Tuesday, November 21st, will be our next GARS Workshop.
-This month’s Training/Mentoring Workshop will focus on Powerpole connectors.
-We will have a short presentation about Powerpole connectors for around 15 minutes, followed by questions and answers.
+This month’s Workshop will focus on Powerpole connectors.
+We will have a short presentation about Powerpole connectors, followed by questions and answers.
 Afterward, we will split up into groups and attach Powerpole connectors.
-If you have other ham radio related questions (not related to this month’s focus), there will be a separate group to answer them.

 If you have one or more power cables for any of your radios that you would like to change over to Powerpole connectors – BRING THEM.